 [5.
 Alt.
-1. [Existing relevant] [Relevant] legal instruments and frameworks and relevant global, regional and sectoral bodies with a mandate in relation to marine biological diversity of areas beyond national jurisdiction shall conform to the strict environmental impact assessment standards set forth in this Part.]

-[5.
-Alt.
-2. No environmental impact assessment is required under this Agreement for any activity conducted in accordance with the rules and guidelines appropriately established under [existing] relevant legal instruments and frameworks and by relevant global, regional and sectoral bodies, regardless of whether or not an environmental impact assessment is required under those rules or guidelines.]

-[5.
-Alt.
-3. No environmental impact assessment is required under this Agreement where relevant legal instruments and frameworks and relevant global, regional or sectoral bodies with mandates for environmental impact assessments for planned activities [with impacts] in areas beyond national jurisdiction already exist, regardless of whether or not an environmental impact assessment is required for the planned activity.]

-[5.
-Alt.
-4. Where a planned activity [with impacts] in areas beyond national jurisdiction is already covered by existing environmental impact assessment obligations and agreements, it is not necessary to conduct another environmental impact assessment of that activity under this Agreement [, provided that the [State with jurisdiction or control over the planned activity] [body set forth in Part […]] [, following consultation with [existing] relevant legal instruments and frameworks and relevant global, regional and sectoral bodies,] determines that:
+4. Where a planned activity [with impacts] in areas beyond national jurisdiction is already covered by existing environmental impact assessment obligations and agreements, it is not necessary to conduct another environmental impact assessment of that activity under this Agreement provided that the [body set forth in Part […]] [, following consultation with relevant legal instruments and frameworks and relevant global, regional, subregional and sectoral bodies,] determines that:

-[(a) The outcome of environmental impact assessment under those obligations or agreements is effectively implemented;]

-[(b) The environmental impact assessment already undertaken is [[functionally] [substantively] equivalent to the one required under this Part] [comparably comprehensive, including with regard to such elements as the assessment of cumulative impacts];]
+[(b) The environmental impact assessment already undertaken is [substantively] equivalent to the one required under this Part];]

 [(c) The threshold for the conduct of environmental impact assessments meets or exceeds the threshold set out in this Part.]]